Offering BS, MS, and PhD Degrees

 As a computer engineering student at Northeastern you will study computer architecture, software engineering, computer-aided design (VLSI), microprocessor-based design, and applied algorithms.
 In addition to a broad background in mathematics, physics, and chemistry, this curriculum gives you solid foundation in both hardware and software design.
 RISC microprocessors, object-oriented Java and cellular networks are just three of the technologies you will encounter in the program.

 Demand for computer engineers has increased dramatically in recent years.
 Students with a strong background in computer engineering are aggressively recruited by cutting-edge computer companies nationwide.

 Besides the top quality education you will receive, Northeastern engineering students have the opportunity to gain real-world industry experience as part of Northeastern’s cooperative education program.
 This provides students the ability to test-drive careers in development and research, hardware and software, design and test.
 Co-op can take students to many of the leading technology firms and development laboratories in Massachusetts, the U.S., and even the world.

 The value of cooperative education experiences cannot be overstated.
 On co-op, students will learn requisite skills that cannot be learned in a classroom, while helping to finance their education.
 Co-op experiences also help students select a career path that is right for them, while providing a competitive edge upon graduation.

 Northeastern’s Boston location in the heart of a high-tech region provides our students with a number of unique advantages as well.
+One of our master’s concentrations is also offered at our Portland, Maine campus, which offers close access to our Boston research facilities.
 The University has close ties with nearly all computer and electronic technology companies in the area, including several successful companies founded by Northeastern alumni.